shanaro/react-movie-db/README.md

 🌟 Overview
-MovieVision is a React-powered web app that transforms how you discover movies.
+MovieVision is a React-powered web app developed aa a group project  that transforms how you discover movies.
 Leveraging the TMDb API, it delivers personalized movie recommendations, trending picks, and detailed film insights in a sleek interface.

 ✨ Key Features